 If the pandemic has taught businesses anything, it’s that robust IT is not to be skimped on.
-That includes the EHS department.
+That includes the Safety department.

 The timing for technological advancement and change will never be better, and the need for it has never been greater.

-So, while seizing the opportunity to upgrade your EHS software during Covid-19 (here’s how), add even more value by aligning it with the programs you’ve relied on day in, day out this year.
+So, while seizing the opportunity to upgrade your safety software (here’s how), add even more value by aligning it with the programs you rely on day in, day out.